 A friend in Maine has a son who recently spent a year in Afghanistan; my friend worried every day.
 His son was then sent to Germany and he could breathe a sigh of relief.
 The son thought about getting out of the military but there are no jobs.
 The Army offered him a sizeable reenlistment bonus and he took it.

-The aerospace and military production industry in Alabama is a major job provider as well.
-Huntsville, Alabama now calls itself the "Pentagon of the South".
+The aerospace and military production industry in Alabama is a major job provider, as well.
+Huntsville,

 By the way, California is currently the #2 recipient of Pentagon spending in the nation.
 The Republicans and Democrats now work together to ensure an endless flow of war money into their states.
 They understand that it’s the only game in town anymore for creating jobs.
 Both parties get nicely rewarded with campaign donations from the weapons industry.